 At some point in their careers, all learners of second languages have suspected that some expressions are built into languages specifically to ensure non-natives can never master them, like some prehistoric tribal way to sniff out the intruder among us while also having a laugh at their expense.

 In Chinese there is the term 意思 (yìsi), which literally means “meaning,” but, as it’s commonly said in China, there are at least 10 meanings to meaning.

 In some ways it’s appropriate that “meaning” should be one of the most meaningful Chinese words.
-As a so-called high-context language, spoken Chinese can be full of empty gestures and hidden politeness pitfalls that allow speakers to hint at their intentions without actually committing to them in the content of their speech.
-Accordingly, the word “meaning” itself has been coopted to hint at lots of things you’re too polite to say but actually wish to mean.
-An old joke demonstrates it best:
+As a so-called high-context language, spoken Chinese can be full of empty signifiers that allow speakers to hint at their intentions without actually committing to them.
+The word “meaning” itself has been instrumentalized to hint at lots of things you’re too polite to say.
+An old joke, literally translated, demonstrates it best:

 An employee walks into his boss’s offices and drops off a red envelope full of cash.

 Boss: What is the meaning of this?

 Employee: There’s no meaning really, the meaning is meaning.